Frontendab/Born2beRoot/README.md

+# 🖥️ Born2beRoot

+> Because managing a server is more than just typing commands 😉

+## 📘 Introduction

+The **Born2beRoot** project is about **setting up and configuring a Linux server from scratch**.
+It teaches you how to manage **users, groups, partitions, services, and essential system tools** while understanding **Linux internals**.

+Once completed, you’ll have a fully functional server ready to host applications or services — and you’ll gain a deep understanding of **Linux system administration and server management**.

+## 🧠 Purpose

+* Learn to **create and manage users and groups** efficiently.
+* Understand **partitions, logical volumes (LVM), and storage management**.
+* Configure **essential services** like web servers, databases, and PHP.
+* Master **security tools** like SSH, UFW, and cron scheduling.
+* Build a **robust, flexible server environment** ready for production or personal projects.

 # 🧩 What is Virtualization?

 Virtualization is a technology that allows you to create virtual versions of computer resources such as servers, operating systems, storage devices, or networks all running on a single physical machine.